kossnocorp/opensource.how/README.md

 If you want the get the attention of the maintainer, at least contribute something.
 If the issue lacks stack trace or reproductions steps — add it.
 Don't feel capable of opening a PR?
 Create a minimal repo with the demo of the error.

-## Don't be emotional!

-When the deadline is approaching and you still have a lot to do, a bug or unexpected behavior of the code you don't control is annoyance at least.
-Never show it!

-The maintainer has a different perspective and might not be aware of the problem even if you feel like everything is broken.
-If you want to get help, then be calm, objective, and patient.

 ## Don't rush!

 Take your time before reporting a bug or asking a question.
 First, make sure you're not missing anything.
 Read the docs, google the problem, search the issues, doublecheck, and only then reach for help.